Iowa State Cyclones cross country: Women's team

 Iowa State first formed a collegiate women's cross country team in 1975.
-Organizing a competitive team out of the gate, they won the 1975 Team AIAW Championship.
-The team was led by Peg Neppel-Darrah, who won the 1975 Individual AIAW Championship as well.
-They would go on to win the 1976, 1977, and 1978 title going on an early streak of dominance.
-Iowa State would then win the 1981 title off the back of Dorthe Rasmussen's individual 1981 title.
+Becoming successful from the start, the team won the 1975 team AIAW Championship.
+The team was led by Peg Neppel-Darrah, who won the 1975 individual AIAW Championship as well.
+Iowa State continued to dominate by winning the 1976, 1977, and 1978 titles.
+The team also won the 1981 AIAW title on the strength of Dorthe Rasmussen's individual title.

-The team was rocked by tragedy when the team plane crashed on the way back from finishing as runner-up at the 1985 NCAA Championships.
-The university owned plane crashed over Des Moines due to suspected ice accumulation on the wings.
+The team experienced tragedy when the team plane crashed on the way back from finishing as runner-up at the 1985 NCAA Championships.
+The university-owned plane crashed over Des Moines due to suspected ice accumulation on the wings.
 Those aboard were Burton Watkins of Ames, pilot of the airplane; Ron Renko, Head Coach of the ISU women's track and cross country teams; Stephanie Streit, student trainer for the Athletic Department; and cross country team members Susan Baxter, Julie Rose, and Sheryl Maahs.

-After the set-backs the team didn't return to dominance until the mid-2000s under the wings of Lisa Koll.
-While at Iowa State Lisa was a three time all-American and she would go on to compete in the 2012 Olympics.
-Koll's individual success was followed shortly by Betsy Saina's, culminating in her winning an NCAA championship in 2012.
-She too would go on to compete in the olympics, placing 5th at the 2016 games.
+After the setback, the team didn't return to dominance until the mid-2000s led by distance runner Lisa Koll.
+While at Iowa State, Koll was a three-time all-American and went on to compete in the 2012 Olympics.
+Koll's individual success was followed shortly by Betsy Saina's, culminating in an NCAA championship in 2012.
+She too went on to compete in the Olympics, placing fifth at the 2016 games.

-The current women's cross country coach is Andrea Grove-McDonough, she is in her fifth year.
+The current women's cross country coach is Andrea Grove-McDonough.